scribe-org/Scribe-iOS/README.md

 ## Appearance

+- Fix transition from portrait to landscape so that height is re-rendered [(see issue)]()

+  - This is likely caused by a missing parent-child relationship for `keyboardView`

+- Edits to KeyboardViewController and Keyboard.xib files to make Scribe keyboard elements dynamically sized [(see issue)]()

-- Edits to Keyboard.xib files to make keyboards more responsive and to provide language specific UI based on grammatical needs [(see issue)]()
+- Edits to Keyboard.xib files to provide language specific UI elements based on grammatical needs [(see issue)]()

 - Make the shift key character change color after being pressed [(see issue)]()